josh-jacobson/lambda-lecture-notes/3-2-advanced-state-mangement/2-redux.md

 Just remember the key idea here: **we `connect` commponents so that they can communicate with the Redux store.**

 Once we've written this boilerplate code, most of the complexity is abstracted away and each component is enhanced with this convenient interface to interact with the store:
-* Application state relevant to the component get passed in as props (updated with every application state change)
+* State relevant to the component gets passed in as props (updated with every application state change)
 * Functions to update application state also get passed to the component as props.
 (Each of these functions dispatches a corresponding action to a reducer in order to update the Redux store)

 ## Behind the 'magic': action creators and mapDispatchToProps object shorthand